SSWConsulting/SSW.Rules.Content/rules/whole-team-quality/rule.md

 Idea is whole team approach stuff, not relying on someone with the role/title of “tester” to do the testing work

-trawl my previous presos on this topic for ideas
+trawl my previous presos on this topic for ideas:

+* whole team = all the ppeople responsible for undersyanding what to build, building it and delivering the final prodict to the customer
+* quality is value to some person(s) who matter(s)
+*

 approach is to "build quality in" vs "test bugs out"